timescale/docs/getting-started/create-cagg/create-cagg-basics.md

 ### Creating an aggregate query

-1. Use a `SELECT` command to find the daily candlestick values for each stock the entire 1-month dataset.
+1. Use a `SELECT` command to find the daily candlestick values for each stock in the entire 1-month dataset.
 This may take a few seconds to process all of the raw data into 1-day buckets:

     ```sql